twolfson/if-i-were-to-build-a-startup-web-app/docs/web-framework.md

         - Testing can be tedious to set up right at first, and then it can run into performance issues (e.g. setting up fixtures for every test function)
         - Instead, it's easier to get this from the start from the framework
     - How:
-        - For some frameworks, this is so bad in that you might run a server and generate requests against it (rather than talking to the view directly)
+        - For some frameworks, this is so bad in that you might run a server and generate requests against it (rather than talking to the controller directly)
         - I've found this is viable yet costs a lot of time, which could have been avoided
-        - Try to interface directly with views and get good performance by leveraging database rollbacks across groups of tests
+        - Try to interface directly with controllers and get good performance by leveraging database rollbacks across groups of tests

 ## Great to Have
 - Authorization (AuthZ)